elcodi/docs/docs/cookbook/implementation/controller-command.md

 ### Annotations in Bamboo Controllers

-In Bamboo, we use annotations in all our controllers in order to make more understandable the code and to focus only on business logic.
-Annotations solve repetitive things and should be documented perfectly.
+In Bamboo, we use annotations in all our controllers in order to make the code more understandable and to focus only on business logic.
+Annotations solve repetitive things and should be perfectly documented.

 > Magic?
 Yes, of course, same magic than yml readers, than Container
 > compilation, than service builds... so what?

 For this reason, we are using